kubevela/samples/1.Helloworld/README.md

 # Create Component from Scratch

 In this tutorial, we will build a simple web app component written in Python that you can use for testing.
 It reads in an env variable TARGET and prints “Hello \${TARGET}!“.
 If TARGET is not specified, it will use “World” as the TARGET.

 ## Prerequisites

-* Follow the instructions in the [installation](../setup/install.md) document to get Rudr installed on your Kubernetes cluster.
+* Follow the instructions in the [installation](https://kubevela.io/docs/install) document to get KubeVela installed.
 * [Docker](https://www.docker.com/) installed and running on your local machine, and a [Docker Hub](https://hub.docker.com) account configured (we’ll use it for a container registry).

 ## Steps to build image

 The following instructions will lead you to build an image from source, you can get all the files mentioned here in the [app](./app) folder.

 1. Create a new directory and cd into it:
     ```shell script